How-to Guide 3 min read

 Quick Answer

-Many online application forms, job portals, and email systems require PDFs under 1MB.
-A resume with a photo, a scanned form, or a brochure PDF can easily be 5–20MB out of the box.
+Many online application forms, job portals, and email systems require PDFs under 1MB — and some stricter portals require under 500KB or even 200KB.
+A resume with an embedded photo, a scanned government form, or a multi-page brochure can easily reach 5–20MB.

 Try it now — free, no signup